tytydraco/yessleep/out/Every_time_someone_enters_the_prompt_three_times_their_loved_ones_disappear_And_now_my_son_is_missing.md

 A couple minutes later, I was crawling into Ryan's apartment from the fire escape and, once again, closing the window behind me.

-His place was quite dark, but rather than switch on a light, I opted to find my way around by the light of my cell phone, its brightness turned all the way up, so as to not draw any unwanted attention.
+His place was quite dark, but rather than switch on a light, I opted to find my way around by the flashlighy on my cell phone instead, its brightness turned all the way up, so as to not draw any unwanted attention.

 And when I illuminated Ryan's apartment, I immediately recognized something I was all too familiar with...